bbc/simorgh/src/app/components/Link/README.md

-# InlineLink
+# Link

 ## Description

 The `Link` component is used to render link elements that can wrap any content, not just text.
 It can determine whether to make a client-side or server-side request based on the `allowCSR` prop and by parsing the `to` prop.
-If you need the the correct focus, hover and visited styles for text based link then you should use the [`InlineLink`](../InlineLink/README.md) component.
+If you need the the correct focus, hover and visited styles for text based link then you should use the [`Link`](../Link/README.md) component.

 ## Props